Lindi Ortega: Little Red Boots

 Ortega announced on her blog that a new full-length album with Juno Award winning producer, Ron Lopata, would be released on June 7, 2011 on Last Gang.
 A release party was held at The Dakota Tavern in Toronto on June 6, 2011.
 The album and song, Little Red Boots, are named after her signature red boots that she got while on tour with Kevin Costner and his rock country band Modern West.
 The album received critical acclaim and was nominated for two Juno Awards as well as a place on the Polaris Music Prize Long List.

 Cigarettes & Truckstops

 In December 2011, Ortega moved to Nashville, TN where she began working with producer Colin Linden to record her album Cigarettes & Truckstops.
 The album was released on Last Gang Records on October 2, 2012.
 In support of this album, Ortega toured the United States and Canada, opening for Southern California punk legends Social Distortion.
 In June 2013, the album was longlisted for the 2013 Polaris Music Prize.

 Tin Star

 Ortega released her third album for Last Gang, Tin Star, on October 8, 2013.
+That same year she featured on Dean Brody's single "Bounty".